26 Feb Raising Resilient Kids

 By linking the three strengths (Doughnut Moments), you can increase your child’s personal and social competence, which reduces their stress and emotional difficulties.
-Doughnut Moments make children smile and gives them, and parents, significant hope.
+Doughnut Moments make children smile and give them, and parents, significant hope.

 Fast-forward several years and eight-year-old Jason is now 35 years old, married and has recently suffered the grief of losing a child.
 His previous experience of reaching out to supportive people during a crisis, rather than isolating himself, increased his personal sense of competence and helped him feel empowered to ask for assistance during his family’s mourning.

 Jason realised he had choices, and despite his own pain, became a source of great strength for his wife and children.
 He was marked, but not crippled, by the trauma in his life.

 Developing resilience at a young age created a strong, happy child, and equipped Jason for his adulthood.